CraftAcademy/gitpong/README.md

 Programmer 2:

-Programmer 1:“So many books, so little time.” ― Frank Zappa
+Programmer 1: “So many books, so little time.” ― Frank Zappa

 Programmer 2:

-Programmer 1:
+Programmer 1: "Life shrinks or expands in proportion to one’s courage."-Anais Nin

 Programmer 2: